NoTwo-2/ScooterCharger/webserver/README.md

     "index" : 0
 }
 ```
-When the client receives this event, it should attempt to unlock the locker, and if successful, it should emit the `"unlocked"` event (see [Server Side Event Listeners](#server-side-event-listeners)).
+When the client receives this event, it should attempt to unlock the locker, and if successful, it should emit the `"json"` event (see [Server Side Event Listeners](#server-side-event-listeners)).

 - **index** - The index of the locker the server wants the client to unlock.
 The first locker should always have an index of `0`.